dalguete/e9ter/README.md

 In general, recipe content will be treated (a.k.a. variables replaced) only when a file or folder will explicitely say so.
 Otherwise, it will be left as is.
-This is important to discern about files and folders meant to be used with no changes vs the ones suitable to changes based on user input settings (like a project name)
+This is important to discern about files and folders meant to be used with no changes vs the ones suitable to changes based on user input settings (like a project name).

 So, to have replacements perform, note the next: